yendrrek/software-engineering-notes/k beck, m fowler - planning extreme programming.md

 - Unacknowledged fear is the source of all software project failures.
 If these fears are not put on the table and dealt with , then developers and customers each try to protect themselves by building walls. p.8

 - (...) we are not trying to hit a target.
 Instead, we are trying to maximize the benefit of a process. p.12

+- When you are overloaded, don't think of it as not having enough time; think of it as having too much to do. (...) when you don't have enough time you are out of luck.
+You can't make more time.
+Not having enough time is a position of hopelessness. (...)
+Having too much to do breeds hope. p.25,26